France Country Report

 Industrial action in France is frequent and well organised, often hampering business operations.
 The transport sector is frequently affected, with the most significant delays and cancellations in the one-year outlook likely to occur in the rail and aviation industries, as well as potential road blockades by truck drivers, rail workers, and other protest groups.
 In response to contested government reforms, trade unionists could also attempt to target oil refineries and depots with blockades, or cut the power supply to symbolic assets.
-Transport infrastructure in the capital will be greatly improved by the "New Greater Paris" project, due to be completed by 2030.
+Transport infrastructure in the capital is likely to be improved by the "New Greater Paris" project, due to be completed by 2030.

 There is a high likelihood of attacks by Islamist militants using blades, firearms, or vehicles, as seen in the July 2016 Nice attack.
 Co-ordinated, marauding attacks such as those in Paris in November 2015 are less likely and would be rapidly neutralised given the greater preparedness of security forces.
 With 20,000 individuals suspected by the French authorities of having been radicalised, security forces are overstretched and unable to comprehensively mitigate the heightened threat despite having been granted greater powers and additional funding in 2015.
 Attacks against Muslim individuals and assets have been steadily increasing and tend to spike following jihadist attacks.

 War risks on French soil are minimal given the country’s favourable relations with its neighbours.
 The government increased the defence budget for 2020 by EUR1.7 billion to EUR37.5 billion, with the aim of increasing its military capability.
 France maintains a strong military presence, and capacity to intervene, in its former African colonies.
 The stated goals of French intervention centre on preventing humanitarian disaster, disrupting terrorist networks, restoring territorial integrity and national sovereignty, and consolidating political processes leading to democratic elections.
 France will continue to play a prominent role in the fight against global terrorism and is a key player in the campaign against the Islamic State in Iraq, Syria, and Libya.

 Vaccinations required to enter the country